mkarazin/elasticDemo/README.md

 # elasticSearchDemo

 Elasticsearch demonstration project - For database tech talk at Fullstack Academy

+Also used later for The Difference Engine during a pull request and code review workshop.

 ## To setup elasticSearch on MacOSX with Homebrew